MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/corrupt-user-profile.md

 ---
-title: Troubleshooting the corrupt user profile issue
+title: Troubleshooting the corrupt user profile
-description: This article provides symptoms and solution for the corrupt user profile issue. ms.date: 12/18/2023
+description: This article provides symptoms, cause, and resolution for the Windows user profile being corrupted. ms.date: 01/29/2024
 author: Malcolm-Stewart
 ms.author: mastewa
 ms.reviewer: jopilov, haiyingyu, prmadhes, v-jayaramanp ms.custom: sap:Connection issues
 ---

-# Corrupt user file error
+# Windows user profile can't be loaded

-This article helps you to resolve the corrupt user profile issue.
+This article helps you to resolve issues that might arise because of the Windows user profile being corrupted.

 ## Symptoms

-You might see the "Corrupt user profile" error message when the Windows user profile is corrupted.
+You might see the following error message:

+> The User Profile Service service failed the sign-in.
+User profile cannot be loaded.

+## Cause

 If you log in as the affected user, you'll get a [temporary profile](/windows/win32/shell/temporary-user-profiles).
 This is a good indication that the profile is corrupt or you're a guest user.
 If you're a guest user, then you must be added to the appropriate groups.